AthenaModel/kite/lib/ktools/README.md

 # ktools(n) -- Kite Tool Library

-This package contains the non-GUI library code required by kite.kit and its development tools, and particularly the code required to read and manipulated the project.tcl file.
+This package contains the code that implements the standard Kite tools (subcommands).
+Each tool has its own module, e.g., helptool.
+All Kite tools in this directory are defined as ensembles in the ktools:: namespace.